Fahad-wizz/RealTime-Anomaly-Detection/README.md

 | Recall        | 90% |
 | F1 Score      | 91% |

-> ⚠️ Replace with your real metrics (VERY IMPORTANT)

 ---

 ## 🎥 Demo (Add This for Maximum Impact)